Saysutshun (Newcastle Island Marine) Park: Sandstone industry

 Sandstone quarrying began on Newcastle Island in 1869 when Joseph Emery from the United States Mint in San Francisco went looking for good quality sandstone for their new building.
 Finding the stone on Newcastle to be of the desired quality, he signed a five-year lease with the Vancouver Coal Mining and Land Company to cut stone for the building.
 It was an appealing white-grey colour; it was easy to remove large blocks because its joints and fractures were few and far between; and it was strong and held up well against weathering because of unusually numerous quartz grains.

-The first shipment to San Francisco occurred in the mid-1870s and continued throughout the five years to make the grand total 8000 tons of sandstone removed from Newcastle Island.
+The first shipment to San Francisco occurred in the mid-1870s and continued throughout the five years to make the grand total of 8,000 tons of sandstone removed from Newcastle Island.
 This stone was used for the building's six columns along the front.
 They are 27 ft 6 in long and 3 ft 10 in in diameter.
 The San Francisco Mint has survived two major earthquakes.
 The San Francisco Mint is no longer in use as an office building and is designated as a National Historic Landmark and museum.

 The U.S. Mint was planned to have eight columns, but two were lost in a shipwreck.
-A three-masted barque built in Medford, Massachusetts in 1855, the Zephyr arrived at Newcastle Island on January 31, 1872, to transport two of the eight sandstone pillars to San Francisco for the new building.
-It left Departure Bay at 10:00 a.m. on February 12 in stormy weather.
+A three-masted barque built in Medford, Massachusetts in 1855, the Zephyr arrived at Newcastle Island on 31 January 1872, to transport two of the eight sandstone pillars to San Francisco for the new building.
+It left Departure Bay at 10:00 a.m. on 12 February in stormy weather.
 The following Monday at 3:30 in the morning, it hit bottom at Mayne Island.
 Captain Hepson and mate James Stewart drowned but the rest of the crew made it ashore safely.
 The Zephyr is commemorated on Newcastle Island with an exhibit about the ship that includes one of the sandstone columns recovered from the wrecked Zephyr.

-Many other companies sought leases on the island to cut its sandstone.
-This was used until 1932 for structures such as the BC Penitentiary, Nanaimo Post Office, Nanaimo Court House, the Bank of Montreal, the British North American Bank of Vancouver, St. John's Church in Victoria, and Odd Fellows Hall in Victoria.
+Other companies acquired leases on the island to cut its sandstone, which was quarried until 1932.
+Structures in British Columbia built with Newcastle sandstone include: the BC Penitentiary in New Westminster; both the Nanaimo Post Office and the Court House; the British North American Bank of Vancouver; and both the St. John's Church and the Odd Fellows Hall in Victoria.